PLSysSec/ct-wasm-ports/eval/README.md

 $ make tweetnacl
 ```

 This only runs the suite once.
-If you want to run it multiple times, edit `TWEET_TRIALS` in the Makefile
+If you want to run it multiple times, edit `TWEET_TRIALS` in the Makefile.

 Dudect runs for a specified amount of time on all samples.
 It is invoked like so:
 `DUDE_TIMOUT=60 make dudect`